 Minor Programs in Business.
 Students interested in minoring in business should visit with the HBS Advising and Student Success Center for information and application information.
 A minimum GPA of 2.5 is required for admission to a minor.

-The following eight minors are available for non-business major students: Entrepreneurship; Finance; General Business; Global Business; Information Systems; Management; Marketing; or Real Estate.
+The following eight minors are available for non-business major students: Entrepreneurship; Finance; General Business; Information Systems; Management; Marketing; or Real Estate.

-The following six minors are available for business majors: Finance; Global Business; Information Systems; Management; Marketing; or Real Estate.
+The following five minors are available for business majors: Finance; Information Systems; Management; Marketing; or Real Estate.
 Business majors cannot minor in Entrepreneurship or General Business.

 Enrollment in 300/400 Level Herberger Business School Courses.
 Students with declared business majors with HBS upper division status and minors who have completed 40 semester credits may register for upper-division (300/400 level) business school courses.
 Permission of the department chair is required for ALL OTHER STUDENTS to enroll in upper-division business courses.
 Generally, permission is given only if the student: (a) has completed at least 40 credits, (b) has been admitted a major or minor program requiring these courses, (c) has a cumulative GPA of 2.5 or higher, and (d) has the appropriate prerequisites.